 ECSS-E-ST-10-03_0750328

-The design burst pressure tests shall be conducted by exposing the space segment element in the launch and re-entry configuration, respectively, to the pressure profile simulating the analytically determined launch and re-entry phases.
+The design burst pressure tests shall be conducted by exposing the space segment element in the flight configuration.

 The model used can be a qualification or a structural model provided all pressure sensitive components are representative of the flight hardware.